Tax Preparation Help

 Home received from spouse.
 If you received your home from your spouse or from your former spouse incident to your divorce, your basis in the home depends on the date of the transfer.

 Transfers after July 18, 1984.
 If you received the home after July 18, 1984, there was no gain or loss on the transfer.
 Your basis in this home is generally the same as your spouse's (or former spouse's) adjusted basis just before you received it.
-This rule applies even if you received the home in exchange for cash, the release of marital rights, the assumption of liabilities, or other consideration.
+This rule applies even if you received the home in exchange for cash, the release of marital rights, the assumption of liabilities, or other considerations.

 If you owned a home jointly with your spouse and your spouse transferred his or her interest in the home to you, your basis in the half interest received from your spouse is generally the same as your spouse's adjusted basis just before the transfer.
 This also applies if your former spouse transferred his or her interest in the home to you incident to your divorce.
 Your basis in the half interest you already owned does not change.
 Your new basis in the home is the total of these two amounts.